AdobeDocs/document-cloud-learn.en/help/sign/develop/embeddedesignature.md

 This example uses a template as our document source.
 This is usually the best route, unless you have a solid reason to dynamically generate documents for signature (e.g., legacy code or document generation).

 The code is fairly straightforward; it uses a library document (template) for the document source.
 The first and second signers are dynamically assigned.
-The 'IN_PROCESS' state means that the document is being sent immediately.
-Also, 'mergeFieldInfo' is leveraged to dynamically fill fields.
+The `IN_PROCESS` state means that the document is being sent immediately.
+Also, `mergeFieldInfo` is leveraged to dynamically fill fields.

 ![Screenshot of navigating to Power Automate](assets/embeddedesignature/embed_11.png)